 Sources: Ghirardo v.
 Antonioli, 883 P. 2d 960 – Cal: Supreme Court 1994.

 Violation of the Real Estate Settlement Procedure Act (RESPA)—In many cases, a defendant can allege as an affirmative defense that the plaintiff violated provisions of a statute.
 The defendant would review the facts of his case alongside the statute and allege anything that’s missing.
-A RESPA violation might also be used to allege failure of conditions precedent.
+A RESPA violation might also be used to allege the failure of conditions precedent.

 - failure to provide the Housing and Urban Development (HUD) special information booklet;

-- failure to provide a Mortgage Servicing Disclosure Statement and good faith estimate of settlement/closing costs to defendant at the time of the loan application or within three (3) days thereafter;
+- failure to provide a Mortgage Servicing Disclosure Statement and good faith estimate of settlement/closing costs to the defendant at the time of the loan application or within three (3) days thereafter;

-- failure to provide defendants with an annual Escrow Disclosure Statement for each year of the mortgage since its inception;
+- failure to provide defendants with an Annual Escrow Disclosure Statement for each year of the mortgage since its inception;

 - giving or accepting fees, kickbacks and/or other things of value in exchange for referrals of settlement service business, and splitting fees and receiving unearned fees for services not actually performed; or